 |Applicants Submitting SAT scores||88%|

-Let's take a closer look at to get a better sense of what Eastern Nazarene College offers and if it sounds like a good fit for you.
+Let's take a closer look at these areas to get a better view of what Eastern Nazarene College offers and if it might be a good fit for you.

-It is moderately difficult to get into Eastern Nazarene College.
-Around 68% of applicants get into Eastern Nazarene College each year.
-Out of 1,157 applications received in 2021, 784 students were offered admission.
+Eastern Nazarene College is moderately difficult to get into.
+The acceptance rate at Eastern Nazarene College is 68%.
+Out of 1,157 applications received in 2022, 784 students were offered admission.

-Out of all the first-year, full-time undergrads who start at Eastern Nazarene College, around 67% are still enrolled the next year.
+Approximately 67% of first-year, full-time undergrads who start at Eastern Nazarene Collegereturn for the next year.
 The average six-year graduation rate for U.S. colleges and universities is 61% for public schools, and 67% for private, non-profit schools.

 If Eastern Nazarene College seems like a school you want to apply to, click the heart button to save it to your college list.